Tom Kalender

-Tom Kalender (born 27 March 2008 in Hamm) is a German racing driver currently competing in DTM for Landgraf Motorsport.
-He is the youngest champion in ADAC GT Masters history at 16 years, six months and 23 days old.
+Tom Kalender (born 27 March 2008 in Hamm) is a German racing driver currently competing in DTM for Landgraf Motorsport and the GT World Challenge Europe Endurance Cup for GetSpeed.
+He is a Mercedes-AMG junior, an ADAC GT Masters champion and the youngest driver in DTM history.

 Early career

 Formula 4

 At the start of 2023, Kalender was named as one of three drivers in ADAC's Formula Junior Team.
 A few months later, it was announced that Kalender would race in the 2023 French F4 Championship.
-In the first round of the season at Nogaro he finished 12th on debut, feeling "a little disappointed" as he missed out on reverse-grid pole for race two.
+In the first round of the season at Nogaro, he finished 12th on debut, feeling "a little disappointed" as he missed out on reverse-grid pole for race two.
 In race two he gained one position to finish 11th, but his promising form ended in race three where he retired following a collision.
 Following a difficult weekend at Magny-Cours where he was only able to finish 13th in race three, Kalender scored his first points of the season at Pau by finishing seventh and eighth in the final two races of the weekend.

-The following at Spa-Francorchamps proved to be Kalender's best weekend of the season, as he finished fifth and seventh in races one and three, respectively.
+The following round at Spa-Francorchamps proved to be Kalender's best weekend of the season, as he finished fifth and seventh in races one and three, respectively.

 At Misano, Kalender finished 16th in race one with a broken front wing, and after a retirement in race two, finished 12th in race three.
 In the penultimate round of the season at Lédenon, started on a promising note, with Kalender running as high as eighth and finishing tenth in race one.
 After missing out on points in race two, owing to a setup change going "the wrong direction", Kalender ran as high as seventh in race three but was forced into retirement after contact with Jason Leung on the penultimate lap.
 After a difficult final round of the season at Paul Ricard, Kalender made a one-off appearance in the Italian F4 Championship in the final round of the season at Vallelunga.